kisimediaDE/capacitor-live-activity/README.md

 endActivity(options: EndActivityOptions) => Promise<void>
 ```

+End an existing Live Activity (identified by your logical `id`).

-Ends the Live Activity and optionally provides a final state and dismissal policy.
+Optionally provide a final state and a dismissal policy.

 | Param         | Type                                                              |
 | ------------- | ----------------------------------------------------------------- |